Integrating with Third Parties¶

 cardano-rest - is made of two HTTP APIs that are used to retrieve transactions, addresses, and time periods (epochs and slots) from the cardano-db-sync component and submit an already serialized transaction to the network using cardano-explorer-api & cardano-submit-api respectively.
 The cardano-submit-api uses the same API as the cardano-sl:explorer to ease migration from already integrated clients.
 New integration should, however, look into cardano-graphql.

-cardano-graphql - HTTP GraphQL API for Cardano.
+cardano-graphql - the HTTP GraphQL API for Cardano.
 A more flexible alternative for blockchain exploration than cardano-rest.

-Adrestia libraries - Recommended for larger exchanges who wish to construct their own wallet scheme and manage UTXOs themselves.
+Adrestia libraries - is recommended for larger exchanges who wish to construct their own wallet scheme and manage UTXOs themselves.
 This consists of the following: